BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_01.md

 Once you win, you'll be immediately thrown into a battle with a wild **Cresselia**, which you can now catch.
 Don't worry, this fight is much easier than the previous, you just have to catch it.
 It's worth noting that you can often mash the auto-save key (default 'D') between the Anomaly battle and the legendary fight if you want.
 You can also grind the Nightclub facilities to get Reborn Balls if catching the legendaries is too much of a pain.

 Luna will give us the *Gather Cube* afterwards.
-Sorry for any Rejuvenation players having terrible flashbacks right about now.

 Return to the Nightclub!